Podcast

 Also check out his books such as

-This podcast is made possible with funding from Templeton Religion Trust and the Institute for Advanced Catholic Studies at the University of Southern California.
+This podcast has made possible with funding from Templeton Religion Trust, John Templeton Foundation, and the Institute for Advanced Catholic Studies at the University of Southern California.